TurtleEngr/gitproj/doc/test/outline.md

 ## gitproj Installed Files - prod

-Note: The tests will only check for a vailded installation.
+Note: The tests will only check for a valid installation.
 Unit test will only be supported in a dev env.
 Running unit test on the installed files would be tricky, and of low value.